Mozart: Symphony 12 - 14

 Boy, does Fischer allow the horns to sound out here!
 Too much?
 It does draw the listener's attention unduly, but would the music be lesser without their added thrust.
 Hard to tell at this point.

-Mozart writes a sizeable D-minor middle section into this final movement, which Fischer bandies with solo strings and tutti ensemble effectively.
-When the open section returns, there are the horns again.
+Mozart writes a sizeable D-minor middle section into this final movement, where Fischer bandies between solo strings and tutti ensemble effectively.
+When the open section returns, there are those horns again.
 It certainly recalls the hunting quality attached to this 3/8 compound meter.

 Symphony 14 in A Major, K. 114